prbarretto/wdi_2_ruby_demo_modules/README.md

   This is where a Ruby module is created and it's methods, behavior, is shared across (*mixed in*) to  other classes.

-  * Look at the ruby_module.rb file for a very simple example of the Mixin pattern.

-  * Look thru the animal.rb and notice how it includes *climbing* behavior in the Monkey class.

 > Caveat: These techinques are used to reduce technical debt and it's difficult to see how they help out with these small examples.

 ** Lab **

-* Create a module that will add the biting behavior and include this behavior in the Dog class.
+* Create a module that will add the biting behavior and include this behavior in the Dog class, defined in the animal.rb file.

+* Look at the lib/user.rb file.
+   A ruby gem or another ruby library could __also__ have a class named User.

+  * Run the spec for this class, rspec -f s
+  * Namespace this User class to avoid naming conflicts.
-* Namespace all the modules and classes.
+  * Run the spec again and fix.

+* Run ruby bin/create_user.rb . __fix it if needed__
+*
-* Create a main.rb file that will create objects from these classes and print to the terminal/command line.
+* Add Logger module that will print out to the command line every time a user is saved.